Melania Trump Takes Charge: First Lady Brings Glamour Back Into The White House

 “She didn’t hesitate to do her part for Donald.”

 Melania’s parents worked as factory workers when she was growing up.
-They provided her a stable home, but they weren’t wealthy by any means.
-Young Trump was determined to do better for herself and pursued a degree in design, before landing a contract as a model.
+They provided her with a stable home, but they weren’t wealthy by any means.
+Melania was determined to do better for herself and pursued a degree in design before landing a contract as a model.

 Trump signed a contract with a model agency in Milan before she eventually landed a contract in New York City.
 Her NYC contract landed her on the cover of national fashion magazines.
 At the age of 28, she met her husband at a Fashion Week party.

-At first, Melania declined the billionaire’s request for her phone number but he persisted and eventually, she gave it to her.
-According to The Week, they dated for 6 years before finally tying the knot.
+At first, Melania declined the billionaire’s request for her phone number, but he persisted; eventually, she gave it to her.
+According to the Week, they dated for six years before finally tying the knot.

-By the time Melania married Donald, she had traveled the world as a model, picked up six languages, and a well-established businesswoman.
+By the time Melania married Donald, she had traveled the world as a model, picked up six languages, and became a well-established businesswoman.

-Trump revealed before Donald won the 2016 election that she hoped to take on a traditional first lady persona similar to Jackie Kennedy and Betty Ford.
-Like Kennedy, Melania has a flair for interior design and she will likely redesign parts of the White House to feel more at home.
+Melania revealed before Donald won the 2016 election that she hoped to take on a traditional first lady persona similar to Jackie Kennedy and Betty Ford.
+Like Kennedy, Melania has a flair for interior design and will likely redesign parts of the White House to feel more at home.

 Many people have compared the Trump family to the Kennedys in that Donald’s children and grandchildren are often visiting him at the White House.